K6 Math Logo

 Relationship to 3D Shapes

-The 3d Figures a Kindergarten through sixth grade student is most likely to deal with is are the Pyramid, Trianglular Prism and the platonic solids.
+The 3D Figures a Kindergarten through Sixth grade student is most likely to deal with is are the Pyramid and Trianglular Prism, and if they are interested and being challenged, possibly the Platonic Solids.

 Geometric Coloring Sheets